mtx9/obsidian-calcite/README.md

 ### Basic elements

-Nodes are addressed just like notes in Obsidian:
+File nodes are addressed just like notes in Obsidian:
 ```
 [[note]]
 ```